kvark/kvark.github.io/about.md

 Dzmitry Malyshau.
 I was born in USSR, migrated to Canada, and now live in California.
-Like to think systematically and pretend I change the world ;)
+I like to think about system dynamics and the future of our civilization.

 ## Talks